prog4biol/soc2020/sort_log2fold/README.md

-# Find most up- and down- regulated genes
+# Find up- and down- regulated genes

 To find the most up/down-regulated genes we will have to sort by the 4th column, the log2foldchange column